robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-03/3/StudentGuide.md

-# Student Guide

-## Terminal 101 - Day 3: Stick to the Script
+## 3.3 Student Guide: Terminal 101 - Day 3: Stick to the Script

 ### Overview